 The wattage of the treadmill plays a crucial role in determining how much electricity it will consume.
 You must understand your machine’s wattage since it will help you calculate the total energy it uses.

 Consider the size of the electric motor of your machine to know the wattage rating.
 Most treadmills consume between 300 and 900 watts (that is 0.3 and 0.9 kilowatt-hour).
 You may do some calculations to get an estimate of the amount of electricity your treadmill will use and how it will affect your costs.

 For calculating it, make sure to assess your treadmill usage in a month and then multiply it by the maximum wattage of your treadmill.
 For instance, a 600-watt treadmill used for a total of 20 hours per month will use 12,000 (600×20) watts of power.

 Convert it to kilowatt, and it will be equal to 12 (12000/1000) kilowatts of electricity monthly cost.
 So, with this calculation, you can easily determine the extra cost of your utility bill.

 Will you use the machine daily?
 If so, then your usage will affect the amount of electricity your treadmill will consume.

 For instance, people who exercise two hours a day for the whole week are more likely to have higher electricity expenses.
 On the other hand, people who use the machine for only 30 minutes four days a week will have lower electricity bills.

-The speed at which your treadmill will run is a crucial factor in determining electricity usage.
+The speed at which your treadmill will run is a crucial factor in determining how much electricity it uses.
 You must consider how fast you will run on the treadmill.
-For example, walking at a slow pace will consume less energy compared to running for a longer period.
+For example, walking at a slow pace will consume less electricity compared to running for a longer period.